gioman/radio_telemetry_tools/doc/installation_win.rst

 This tutorial explains how to install the AniMove for QGIS plugin in a Windows system.

+These instructions show how to install the plugin using the OSGeo4W installer.
+Due to some plugin dependencies, it is necessary to install the 32bit version, since the 64bit version doesn't provide all the required packages.

+If you install Quantum GIS using the standalone installer or the 64bit version of the OSGeo4W installer, some options will not be available.

 Install Quantum GIS
 -------------------

-First you have to install Quantum GIS.
-We recommend to install it using the OSGeo4W installer:
+First you have to install Quantum GIS:

   http://hub.qgis.org/projects/quantum-gis/wiki/Download#12-OSGeo4W-Installer

 Please, make sure that you install *python-scipy*.
-This package is only available in the 32 bit version of the OSGeo4W installer.
+As explained above, this package is only available in the 32 bit version of the OSGeo4W installer.

-The AniMove plugin depends on *scipy* (>=0.11) and the standalone installer does not provide it.
-If you install Quantum GIS using the standalone installer, some options will not be available.

 Download the plugin
 -------------------